isocpp/CppCoreGuidelines/README.md

 ## Background and scope

 The aim of the guidelines is to help people to use modern C++ effectively.
-By "modern C++" we mean C++11, C++14, and C++17.
-In other words, what would you like your code to look like in 5 years' time, given that you can start now?
-In 10 years' time?
+By "Modern C++" we mean C++11, C++14, and C++17.
+In other words, what would you like your code to look like in 5 years of time, given that you can start now?
+In 10 years of time?

 The guidelines are focused on relatively higher-level issues, such as interfaces, resource management, memory management, and concurrency.
 Such rules affect application architecture and library design.
 Following the rules will lead to code that is statically type-safe, has no resource